Meles Zenawi: Reactions

 Western NGOs Amnesty International called for the new administration to end Meles' "ever-increasing repression" and Human Rights Watch similarly added that the next administration should repeal the 2009 anti-terrorism law.
 As The New York Times asked about a gap between the United States of America's strategic and ideological goals in relation to its support for Meles' government, it quoted HRW researcher Leslie Lefkow as saying: "There is an opportunity here.
 If donors are shrewd, they will use the opportunity that this presents to push a much stronger and bolder human rights stance and need for reform."
 Author Dan Connell, who had interviewed Meles in June, said that "he seemed focused [then] on wrapping up a number of major projects as if he were aware the end was near.
 Meles knew his days were numbered."
 The Committee to Protect Journalists cited and criticised the secrecy around Meles' death.
-The Washington Post said that the "circumstances of his death remained laced with intrigue."
+The Washington Post said that the "circumstances of his death remained laced with intrigue".

-Regional groups responded with the Ogaden National Liberation Front saying it hoped his death "may usher [in] a new era of stability and peace" and Al Shabaab that it was celebrating the "uplifting news."
+Regional groups responded with the Ogaden National Liberation Front saying it hoped his death "may usher [in] a new era of stability and peace" and Al Shabaab that it was celebrating the "uplifting news".

 Personal life

-Meles acquired an MBA from the Open University of the United Kingdom in 1995 and a masters of science in economics from the Erasmus University of the Netherlands in 2004.
+Meles acquired an MBA from the Open University of the United Kingdom in 1995 and an MSc degree in Economics from the Erasmus University Rotterdam of the Netherlands in 2004.
 In July 2002, he received an honorary doctoral degree in political science from the Hannam University in South Korea.
 Meles was married to Azeb Mesfin, a former rebel fighter in the TPLF and, as of 2013, a Member of Parliament.
 Meles was the father of three children; Semhal, Marda and Senay Meles.